You may have seen doctors deep in conversation about surgical techniques on the hashtag #MedTwitter.

 Twitter’s quick, to-the-point style can be difficult for health writers who are used to composing in-depth articles, and the jargon can get confusing.

+As we’re in the midst of an infodemic, it’s important to share quality information on social media.
 Plenty of online tutorials can teach you the difference between retweets and hashtag chats, but let’s focus on health communication from credible Twitter accounts.

 Plain language works on Twitter